Geek-Estate/horizon-landingpage/about/index.md

 In short, we’re the travel community that gives a damn about making the world a better place — and means it.

+## Spread the Word

+We'd love your help sharing Horizon with people and communities you believe it would resonate with.
+[Examples posts can be found here](/share/).

 ## Press

 Please send inquires to [press@horizonapp.co](mailto:press@horizonapp.co)